So, you're ready to get started!

 A needle minder is made of two small magnets that you can attach to your embroidery, which your needle sticks to when you're not using it.

 There's tonnes of lovely needle minders available - they're the embroidery accessory that you can really personalise and find something to suit you.
-My current needle minder is from Denkai Designs - it's a catchphrase from my favourite podcast, and I LOVE it!
+My current needle minder is actually my own blue whale (pictured) - I got these made in Britain recently, and was so chuffed with how it turned out I've already got two more of my own designs being made into needle minders!

 A strong magnet on your needle minder is essential, so that your needle will stay safely stuck in place.
 Bonus use: if you drop a needle (which I do all the time), sweep your needle minder over the floor to find it and pick it up!